andriusgalikas/healthier-kindergartens/README.md

 ## Todo

 The Todo logic is broken up into two types: Local and Global.
 Global Todos are created by an admin, and only an admin can create, edit and destroy.
-Managers can view
+Managers can view global todos, but cannot modify their data.
+However, a Manager can create local todos, which are only assigned to their associated Daycare.
+Additionally, a Manager can generate reports based in start and end time/date for both global todo attempts and local todo attempts by their associated parents and managers.

-# User stories
+As a Parent or Worker, you can view the global todos created by an admin and local todos created by your manager within your associated Daycare.
+Furthermore, Parents and Workers can start a Todo and mark its associated tasks as complete.

-## Todo
+### User stories

 As an admin I can...
 - view all global todos